-Cynthia Moran was elected to the Chino Hills City Council in November of 2012, and was re-elected in 2016.
+Cynthia Moran was first elected to the Chino Hills City Council in November of 2012, and was re-elected in 2016.
 She served her first term as Mayor in 2015.
-She has been an active volunteer in the community and currently serves as a Board Member of the Chino Hills Community Foundation.
+She is an active volunteer in the community and currently serves as a Board Member of the Chino Hills Community Foundation.

 Current Term of Office

 City Council Committee Involvement

 Cynthia has been active in civic and educational organizations in Chino Hills since 1995.
 She has volunteered for the Parent Teacher Association (PTA) at several school sites, at the District and State level, and has served as the President of the Chino Valley PTA Council.
 During her term as PTA Council President, she chartered three new PTAs in the District and mentored 24 PTA/PTSA presidents.
-Cynthia has served on various School District Committees over the years including the Grade Appeal Panel appointed by the Superintendent, the Calendar Committee, and has also served on numerous administrative interview panels.
+Cynthia has served on various School District Committees over the years including the Grade Appeal Panel appointed by the Superintendent, the Calendar Committee, and numerous administrative interview panels.

 Education and Professional Experience

 Cynthia graduated with a Bachelor of Arts degree in Communications from California State University, Fullerton.
 In 2014, she completed the Executive Education in Public Policy program at the USC Price School of Public Policy.
-She started a Chino Valley event-planning business in 1995 which thrived for 13 years.
-In 2004, she became a marketing and advertising consultant for various clients including Chick-fil-A and Harte-Hanks.
+In 1995, Cynthia started a Chino Valley event planning business, which thrived for 13 years.
+She became a marketing and advertising consultant in 2004 for various clients including Chick-fil-A and Harte-Hanks.
 In 2009, Cynthia founded “Cyn in the City,” which helps small businesses connect with women in the community.
 Her networking events provide exposure for small businesses and non-profit organizations in the Chino Valley and have attracted 4,000 women to date.
 She is also a substitute teacher for the Chino Valley Unified School District.

 Cynthia moved to Chino Hills in 1995.
 She and her husband, David, were married in 2002.
 Together they have three grown children: Richard, Christine, and Melanie, all of whom attended Chino Valley Unified School District schools; and, two grandsons.
 Their dog Lilly is also a member of the family.
 Cynthia is a parishioner of St. Paul the Apostle Catholic Church.
 She and her family love the unique quality of life that can be found in Chino Hills.
-They have two dogs, Cody and Lilly.